Imaginativeone/MonkeysPaw/Notes.md

 He sat alone in the darkness, gazing at the dying fire, and seeing faces in it.
 The last face was so horrible and so simian that he gazed at it in amazement.
 It got so vivid that, with a little uneasy laugh, he felt on the table for a glass containing a little water to throw over it.
 His hand grasped the monkey's paw, and with a little shiver he wiped his hand on his coat and went up to bed.

+## Part II
-II.
+- II.
 In the brightness of the wintry sun next morning as it streamed over the breakfast table Herbert laughed at his fears.
 There was an air of prosaic wholesomeness about the room which it had lacked on the previous night, and the dirty, shrivelled little paw was pitched on the sideboard with a carelessness which betokened no great belief in its virtues.

-"I suppose all old soldiers are the same," said Mrs. White.
+- "I suppose all old soldiers are the same," said Mrs. White.
 "The idea of our listening to such nonsense!
 How could wishes be granted in these days?
 And if they could, how could two hundred pounds hurt you, father?"

-"Might drop on his head from the sky," said the frivolous Herbert.
+- "Might drop on his head from the sky," said the frivolous Herbert.

-"Morris said the things happened so naturally," said his father, "that you might if you so wished attribute it to coincidence."
+- "Morris said the things happened so naturally," said his father, "that you might if you so wished attribute it to coincidence."

-"Well, don't break into the money before I come back," said Herbert, as he rose from the table.
+- "Well, don't break into the money before I come back," said Herbert, as he rose from the table.
 "I'm afraid it'll turn you into a mean, avaricious man, and we shall have to disown you."

-His mother laughed, and following him to the door, watched him down the road, and returning to the breakfast table, was very happy at the expense of her husband's credulity.
+- His mother laughed, and following him to the door, watched him down the road, and returning to the breakfast table, was very happy at the expense of her husband's credulity.
 All of which did not prevent her from scurrying to the door at the postman's knock, nor prevent her from referring somewhat shortly to retired sergeant-majors of bibulous habits when she found that the post brought a tailor's bill.

-"Herbert will have some more of his funny remarks, I expect, when he comes home," she said, as they sat at dinner.
+- "Herbert will have some more of his funny remarks, I expect, when he comes home," she said, as they sat at dinner.
 "I dare say," said Mr. White, pouring himself out some beer; "but for all that, the thing moved in my hand; that I'll swear to."

-"You thought it did," said the old lady soothingly.
+- "You thought it did," said the old lady soothingly.

 QUESTION 3 DOK 2  7 ALIGNED STANDARDS

 What is the family's attitude to the monkey's paw?